 Now you’re likely wondering how to swap out your furnace filter.
 Inevitably this will vary depending on what furnace you have, but usually:

 At Stevenson Service Experts, we offer membership plans that include changing out standard furnace filters.
 Give us a call today at 937-503-7896 or schedule an appointment with us online.

 - Open or take off the air filter panel close to the bottom of your furnace to reveal an open compartment.

 - On the top of that open compartment is where you will find your furnace filter resting on two metal supports.

 - There will be a little space to move your filter back and forth that allows you to remove one end of the filter and take it out of the compartment.

-- When putting in the new filter, check the perimeter of the filter for an arrow that indicates the air flow direction, to ensure you’re installing the filter in the proper direction.
+- When installing the new filter, check the perimeter of the filter for an arrow that indicates the air flow direction, to ensure you’re installing the filter in the correct direction.
 In most cases, the arrow should point towards the main part (or top) of the furnace.